ariel-os/ariel-os/book/src/introduction.md

 # Introduction

-Ariel OS is an operating system for secure, memory-safe, low-power Internet of Things (IoT).
+Ariel OS is an operating system for secure, memory-safe, networked applications running on low-power microcontrollers.
 Ariel OS is based on Rust from the ground up.
-Targeted hardware includes various hardware based on 32-bit microcontroller architectures (such as Cortex-M, RISC-V, Xtensa).
+Currently [supported hardware](https://ariel-os.github.io/ariel-os/dev/docs/book/hardware_functionality_support.html) consists of various boards based on 32-bit microcontroller architectures Cortex-M, RISC-V, or Xtensa.
-Features provided by Ariel OS can be enabled and disabled at build time to tune resource consumption by the operating system.
+Features provided by Ariel OS can be enabled or disabled at build time in order to minimize resource consumption.
-The targeted **power consumption** levels enable applications lasting 1+ years on a small battery.

 Ariel OS builds on top of existing projects in the Embedded Rust ecosystem, including [Embassy](https://github.com/embassy-rs/embassy), [esp-hal](https://github.com/esp-rs/esp-hal),